Language modeling via stochastic processes

+\paragraph{Decoder instantiations} We compare two methods for decoding from contrastive representations.
+The first method decodes from the path $[z_0, z_1, \dots, z_T]$ as detailed in Section~\ref{sec:generation} by generated by sampling from Brownian bridge or Brownian motion for \brownianabbr.
+The second method---which we will call \static---decodes from repititions of the initial latent $[z_0, z_0, \dots, z_0 ]$.

 \paragraph{Datasets} We use language datasets that elicit different kinds of structure, from section structure to discourse structure to narrative structure. \model\ does not take in any information about the structure, treating each domain the same under its encoding objective.
 More information and dataset examples are provided in Appendix~\ref{sec:dataset_meta}. \textbf{Wikisection} \citep{arnold2019sector} includes Wikipedia articles on cities split by sections.
 We adapt this dataset such that each article contains four ordered sections (abstract, history, geography, demographics) marked with section id tokens: Each article is represented as, ``[ABSTRACT] text [HISTORY] text [GEOGRAPHY] text [DEMOGRAPHICS] text''. \textbf{Wikihow} (WH) \citep{koupaee2018wikihow} contains how-to articles organized by a title, method, and steps.
 We mark each with its own section id tokens: Each article is represented as ``[TITLE] text [METHOD] text [STEP] 1 text [STEP] 2 text ...'' \textbf{Recipe NLG} \citep{bien-etal-2020-recipenlg} contains recipes, each with a title, ingredients and set of directions.
 A recipe is constructed as ``[TITLE] text [INGREDIENTS] text [DIRECTIONS] text''. \textbf{Taskmaster-2} (TM-2) \citep{byrne2019taskmaster} contains conversations on finding restaurants between an assistant and a user.
 The assistant's turn is marked with an ``[ASSISTANT]'' tag, and the user's turn is marked with a ``[USER]'' tag. \textbf{TicketTalk} \citep{byrne-etal-2021-tickettalk} contains conversations on booking movie tickets between an assistant and a user.
-The assistant's and user's turns are similarly marked as in TM-2. \textbf{ROC Stories} \citep{mostafazadeh-etal-2016-corpus} is a short 5-sentence stories dataset.
-No additional tokens are added in this dataset.
+The assistant's and user's turns are similarly marked as in TM-2.